Skip to main content

 Before purchasing an item, ask yourself if it’s a need or a want.
 If the item is a want, evaluate its importance and other wants you’ve recently bought before going ahead with the purchase.

-As you’re progressing through your financial freedom journey, follow the recommendations outlined above to learn how to manage these two spending categories with ease while staying in control of your finances.
+As you progress through your financial freedom journey, follow the recommendations outlined above to learn how to manage these two spending categories easily while staying in control of your finances.